Abjad/ideassonicas2015/etc/draft.md

 negligible?
 Does the answer lie in a changing understanding of compositional collaboration over time?
 Or is there something inherently isolating in the work of composition itself?

+# TODO: what probably makes sense next is to elaborate a bit of the difference
+# between "production technologies" and "communication technologies" .
+Do that
+# first.
+Then ask whether new production technologies (be they Finale,
+# Sibelius, Abjad, Illustrator, Photoshop, Logic or whatever) stand to make
+# composer-to-composer collaboration more likely.
+Then ask whether new
+# communications technologies (email, text, social media of all sorts ... and
+# before them simply phone and fax) stand to make composer-to-composer
+# collaboration more likely.
+The answer to both question is probably that the
+# technologies *only marginally* (at best) stand to increase
+# composer-to-composer collaboration.

+# AND THEN the next step is probably to ask whether either type of new
+# technology (production or communciation) stand to increase "traditional"
+# composerly collaboration (ie, not composer-to-composer but
+# composer-to-other-type-of-collaborator).
+The answer is probably that the new
+# production technologies probably help create new types of music but may not
+# increase the incidence of collaboration; and the second part of the answer is
+# probably that new communications technologies definitely increase the SPEED
+# (or rate) of traditional collaboration but probably only marginally increase
+# the INCIDENCE of collaboration.